Everyone deserves access to good information.

 Our Programs

-Our flagship program, the Trusted Creators Fellowship, is a training fellowship for creators who have established themselves as trusted messengers.
+Our flagship program, the Trusted Creator Fellowship, is a training fellowship for creators who have established themselves as trusted messengers.
 They provide information to their communities on everything from local news and politics to sports and parenting.
 The 8-week program combines deep dives and discussions on content strategy, productivity tools, and audience engagement with skill building in fact checking, sourcing, public records, and interviewing, led by experts.
 By developing talent and community among creators, we have created new information pipelines to safeguard democracy via a national network of community messengers trained to distill timely news and information in engaging and relevant ways.

 Our Partners